wil2106/guesswhat-frontend-project/README.md

 https://www.figma.com/file/JZfd58OMaHcb03JukC3axp/guesswhat.io?node-id=0%3A1

 ## Branches
-* master branch is for production code (glitch link: https://wil2106-guesswhat-frontend-project.glitch.me)
+* master branch is for production code (not finished)
 * front branch is for front end devlopment
 * back branch is for backend development
 * dev branch is for experimentation